 Combo sets are absolutely perfect for senior golfers, as hitting long irons high and stopping them softly can be tough.
 I am a huge proponent of all senior golfers having at least 2 hybrids in their bags, and potentially more if you struggle with long irons and would like to substitute another more forgiving, high launching hybrid.

-1) Best Iron Set for the Money: Callaway X Hot
+1) Best Combo Iron Set for the Money for Seniors: Callaway X Hot

 Without further ado, the number one iron set for seniors on a budget is the 2013 Callaway X Hot Irons.
 As a senior, the length and heights that you can hit the ball will surprise you.
 They are extremely forgiving, as you can see from the large topline and sole of the clubs.
 It’s honesty hard to hit anything but straight, so if you are looking for clubs that let you work the ball left and right, these aren’t the ones for you.
 The look at address is phenomenal, as the contrasting light and dark silver or grey make it extremely easy to align to your target.
 When I demoed these clubs, I had a little trouble with distance control, typically involving me hitting shots way longer than I thought I could.
 If I wasn’t so personally in favor of thin toplines, I would be gaming these irons without a doubt.